Vadodara crash: Mob demands execution of accused Rakshit as one-day remand expires

-AHMEDABAD: In Vadodara’s explosive Rakshit case, police dragged the accused back to the crime scene—limping, roped, and under heavy scrutiny.
-A furious crowd swarmed the area, seething with rage, demanding his execution.
-Shouts echoed: Hand him over—we’ll serve justice!
+AHMEDABAD: The law student Rakshit Chaurasia, who was involved in the Vadodara car crash, was on Saturday taken to the accident spot for a crime scene recreation by the police.

-On March 13 at 11:15 pm, a speeding Rakshit Chaurasia drove his car into a crowd, killing one woman and injuring seven others.
-The accused was placed under a one-day remand.
+At 11:15 p on March 13, a speeding Rakshit Chaurasia drove his car into a crowd, killing one woman and injuring seven others.

-With his remand expiring, police presented him in court once again, as public outrage intensified.

 After the crash, a heavily intoxicated Rakshit lost consciousness before erupting into shouts of “another round…,” as caught on video.
 In the footage, he also repeatedly calls out the name “Nikita,” adding another twist to the incident.